-Weekend Series Program.
-A program for elementary and secondary teachers, Weekend Series offers professional courses for educators via the Web and for home study.
-Information and a course listing can be obtained by calling 800-793-6533 as well as at http://pdc.ulv.edu.
+Professional Development Courses for Educators.
+A program for elementary and secondary teachers that offers professional development, non-degree courses via the Web and through independent study.
+Information and a course listing can be obtained by calling (800) 793-6533 as well as at http://pdcourses.net.